amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * `"plot time history`" [bool] produces an ASCII file with time history when exists.

-* `"VerboseObject`" [list] defines default verbosity level for the process kernel.
-  If it does not exists, it will be created on a fly and verbosity level will be set to `"high`".

 .. code-block:: xml

    <ParameterList name="Richards problem">  <!-- parent list -->